-In brief, the future Pope Francis wants for Europe and the future Mr. Szijjártó’s country wants for Europe couldn’t be more different.
+The future Pope Francis wants for Europe and the future Mr. Szijjártó’s country wants for Europe couldn’t be more different.
 The continent now faces, as Ronald Reagan once said in 1964, a “time for choosing.”

 Europe at a crossroads

-As it stands currently, Hungary, Poland, and a few other courageous nations are resisting the international left’s efforts to tear asunder their Christian identity by opening their borders, flooding them with mass migration, and imposing on them homosexuality, secularism, and feminism.
+As it stands currently, Hungary, Poland, and a few other courageous nations are resisting the global left’s efforts to tear asunder their Christian identity by opening their borders, flooding them with mass migration, and imposing on them homosexuality, secularism, and feminism.

 Fortunately, some Churchmen recognize these orchestrated attacks for what they are.
 Bishop Athanasius Schneider told an Italian newspaper in July that there is a “long-prepared plan by international powers to radically change the Christian and national identities of the European peoples.”